AmeriCorpsWhat is AmeriCorps?

 Loan Forgiveness Program for TeachersThis is for those who have taken out Direct Subsidized Loans, Direct Unsubsidized Loans, Subsidized Federal Stafford Loans and Unsubsidized Federal Stafford Loans. • What’s agreed to: You agree to work for 5 years as a teacher within a school in need – usually within a lower income community

-• What you’ll get in return: You’ll be eligible for anywhere from $5,000-$17,500 in forgiveness of your student loans To learn more about the Loan Forgiveness Program for Teachers, visit the Teacher Loan Forgiveness section of the Federal Student Aid web site.
+• What you’ll get in return: You’ll be eligible for anywhere from $5,000-$17,500 in forgiveness of your student loans Learn more about the Loan Forgiveness Program for Teachers.

 -15% cancelled per year for the 1st and 2nd years of service